 The O went from becoming the standard for offensive greatness to a not-that-bad 434 yards and 32 points per game.
 It was a wildly inconsistent offense that defined the idea of growing pains, and now there’s a whole lot of talent returning for new offensive coordinator Jake Peetz.

 As the very least, Peetz – a young coach with mostly NFL assistant experience – will try to get the 2019 offensive style back after working last year with Joe Brady at Carolina.

 – The quarterback situation became a whole lot clearer this offseason.
 It was supposed to be Myles Brennan’s gig going into last year – and he was brilliant in just three games of work.
 He threw for over 1,100 yards with 11 touchdowns and three picks, but he was lost for the year with an abdominal injury.
-It should be his job again now that he’s back … maybe.
+It was going to potentially be his job again, but he suffered a serious arm injury in camp.

 The receivers are there to make the passing game go – but this is still a slight area of reloading.
 Leading pass catcher Terrace Marshall is gone, but sophomore Kayshon Boutte led the team with 735 yards and five scores, 6-4 Jaray Jenkins averaged over 17 yards per catch, and … it’s LSU.
 There’s plenty of high-end talent working into the mix – even if the experience isn’t quite there.

 Tight end Arik Gilbert took off for Georgia – that’s a massive hit – but 6-7 Kole Taylor is a massive target, and there’s a deep group of decent options behind him.
 There’s no Gilbert, though.

 – The ground attack was a problem.
 It sputtered too much averaging just 122 yards per game, but at least the veteran backs are in place to do more if the line can get the job done – that’s the hope.